 Save photos and videos from a shared album

-Anyone that can access a shared album can download the photos and videos and keep them forever.
+Anyone that can access a shared album can download the photos and keep them forever.
 On your iPhone, iPad, or iPod touch, tap the photo or video > > Save Image or Save Video.
 On your Mac, select the photo or video, control-click > Import.
 You can only save shared videos to a Mac or PC.

 Delete from a shared album